react-webpack-generators/generator-react-webpack/README.md

 - Ability to unit test components via Karma and Mocha/Chai

 ## Changes in Version 2.0
-Tthis generator is written in ES2015.
+This generator is written in ES2015.
 This means it is ___not compatible with node.js versions before 4.0___.

 It also does __NOT__ include support for Flux-Frameworks anymore.
 Instead, we will use it as a base for other generators to build upon.
 This will make the base generator easier to use and update.